 Casa de Adobe is now California Historical Monument #493 and is operated by the Autry National Center.
 It is closed to the general public.

 Above, history professor and director of the Huntington-USC Institute, William Deverell, talks about the history of adobe and its relationship with Anglo-Americans in the 20th Century.
+Below: A slideshow of historical images depict the building of Casa de Adobe.

 - A Los Angeles Primer